nathan-c-huang/nathan-c-huang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an incoming Process Engineer at Intel.
+In August, I will be starting my new position as a Process Engineer at Intel.

-I graduated with a M.Eng. and B.S. in Materials Science and Engineering from Cornell University, advised by <a href="https://www.mse.cornell.edu/faculty-directory/julia-dshemuchadse/"> Julia Dshemuchadse</a>.
-As part of the <a href="https://capecrystal.mse.cornell.edu/">CAPE CryStAL<a> research group, I investigated the self-assembly processes of monolayer materials, colloidal crystals, and high-entropy alloys using coarse-grained molecular dynamics and hard particle Monte Carlo simulations.
+I graduated with a M.Eng. and B.S. in Materials Science and Engineering from Cornell University, advised by <a href="https://www.mse.cornell.edu/faculty-directory/julia-dshemuchadse"> Julia Dshemuchadse</a>.
+As part of the <a href="https://capecrystal.mse.cornell.edu">CAPE CryStAL<a> research group, I investigated self-assembly kinetics and structure of monolayer materials, colloidal crystals, and high-entropy alloys using coarse-grained molecular dynamics and hard particle Monte Carlo simulations.

+I enjoy swimming and playing badminton.
+I am also an amateur music producer.

 More to come...!